liufangbaishikele/Soybean_rhizosphere_microbiome/QIIME2_usage_documentation.md

 emp-single is the commands from demux plugin

 2. Commands from the plugin
-IF I want to know all available commands from this plugin, I could just type in ``qiime demux emp-single --help``
+IF I want to know all available commands from this plugin, I could just type in ``qiime demux emp-single`` and tap enter button.
 ```
 Usage: qiime demux [OPTIONS] COMMAND [ARGS]...
 Description: This QIIME 2 plugin supports demultiplexing of single-end and